cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 blind_sig = BlindSign(skS, blinded_msg)
 ~~~

-The server then sends `blind_sig` to the client, which the finalizes the protocol by computing:
+The server then sends `blind_sig` to the client, which then finalizes the protocol by computing:

 ~~~
 sig = Finalize(pkS, input_msg, blind_sig, inv)